 7. What specialist services and expertise are available at or accessed by the school?

-Expertise is shared within the school facilitated by the SENCo.
-Sometimes the SENCo refers children for advice from external professionals after discussions with parents and Class Teachers.
+Expertise is shared within the school facilitated by the SENDCo.
+Sometimes the SENDCo refers children for advice from external professionals after discussions with parents and Class Teachers.
 Some examples of specialist services are: Educational Psychology, Speech and Language Therapy, SpLD bases for specific difficulties in English and Maths.
 Children must meet criteria to be referred to these services.
-Parents may also access some services through their General Practitioner, for example the ADHD clinic.
+Parents may also access some services through their General Practitioner, for example the ADHD clinic or CAMHs.

 8. How will you help me to support my child’s learning?

 The school is keen to help parents support their child’s learning.
 This starts with information meetings for new Nursery and Reception parents.
 Class Teachers also hold an informal meeting for parents at the start of the school year and termly brochures are produced detailing the learning for each year group.
+Some classes invite parents in on a weekly basis to support younger learners to respond to marking and feedback in their books.
 We hold regular Parents’ Evenings and information evenings on different subjects.
-Parents of children who need SEN provision are also invited to termly Pupil Plan meetings.
+Parents of children who need SEN provision are also invited to termly Pupil Plan meetings and termly Parent Support Group meetings.

 9. How will I be involved in discussions about and planning for my child’s education?